In-context Autoencoder for Context Compression in a Large Language Model: Experiments

-In this preliminary study, we pretrain the In-context Autoencoder with 1.6 billion tokens sampled from the Pile \citep{pile}.
-The maximal token length (excluding memory slots) we set during pretraining is 512 in both the ICAE's encoder and decoder.
-For instruct fine-tuning, we use the PLC dataset, as introduced in Section \ref{subsec:ft}, which contains 240k (context, prompt, response) samples for training and 18k samples for testing.
+\paragraph{Data} We pretrain the ICAE with the Pile \citep{pile}.
+For instruction fine-tuning, we use the \textsc{PwC} dataset, as introduced in Section \ref{subsec:ft}, which contains 240k (context, prompt, response) samples for training and 18k samples for testing.
 The context length distribution of test samples is shown in Figure \ref{fig:lengths}.
+By default, the maximal token length (excluding memory slots) we set during training is 512 in both the ICAE's encoder and decoder in our experiments.